Residency · Last updated 2 June 2026

 Working in Gibraltar as a British Citizen

 Gibraltar's economy is dominated by financial services, online gaming, insurance, law, and a growing fintech sector.
 There is consistent demand for skilled workers in these fields.
-The territory also has retail, hospitality, and public sector employment, though these sectors pay less relative to cost of living.
+The territory's minimum wage is £9.50 per hour (as of July 2025), and qualified professionals in financial services, law, and technology typically earn well above that level.

 Tax Residency in Gibraltar

 Gibraltar has its own tax system, entirely separate from the UK.
-It is an attractive system for many movers.
 There is no capital gains tax, no inheritance tax, and no wealth tax.
 Income tax rates are low compared to the UK, with two options available to residents: the Allowances Based System and the Gross Income Based System.

+Physical presence in Gibraltar is the foundation of local tax residency.
+Gibraltar's tax year runs January to December.
 If you are moving from the UK, you also need to ensure you have formally ceased UK tax residency.
 HMRC's Statutory Residence Test determines whether you are still considered UK tax resident.
-Simply relocating to Gibraltar does not automatically end your UK tax obligations if HMRC's criteria still apply to you.
+Simply relocating to Gibraltar does not automatically end your UK tax obligations.
 Taking professional tax advice before and during a move is strongly recommended.

 Healthcare in Gibraltar

-Once registered as an Ordinary Resident and employed or contributing through local social insurance, you can access the Gibraltar Health Authority (GHA) services.
-The GHA provides primary and secondary care to Gibraltar residents.
+Once registered as an Ordinary Resident and contributing through local social insurance, you can access Gibraltar Health Authority (GHA) services.
+The GHA provides primary and secondary care across the territory.

-The GHA runs St Bernard's Hospital, the territory's main acute hospital, along with a network of health centres.
+The GHA runs St Bernard's Hospital on Harbour Views Road, Europort, the territory's main acute hospital with around 210 beds (as of May 2026).
 For complex specialist care, patients are often referred to Spain or the UK under formal agreements.
+Register at the Primary Care Centre once your residency is in place and you will be assigned a local GP.

-If you are in Gibraltar as a self-employed person or are not yet registered, private health insurance is advisable to cover any gaps.
-Several international insurers offer Gibraltar-specific plans.
+If you are in Gibraltar as a self-employed person or are not yet formally registered, private health insurance is advisable until your GHA access is confirmed.

 Driving in Gibraltar